 Word order management software is a centralized platform used by facility managers to efficiently track, assign, and monitor preventive maintenance tasks; respond to facilities requests; and strategize action plans.
 Sometimes referred to as Computerized Maintenance Management Systems (CMMS), up to 53 percent of organizations use some type of work order management software.
 Common alternatives are spreadsheets, paper records, and whiteboards.

 It’s inevitable—every maintenance team reaches a tipping point when work order software becomes essential to daily operations.
-Facility managers responsible for managing dozens, if not hundreds, of assets eventually require the convenient categorization only a digital solution can provide.
+Facility managers responsible for managing assets eventually require the convenient categorization only a digital solution can provide.

 Essentially, work order software systems provide operational managers with a bird’s eye view of which maintenance tasks are in the pipeline, who is responsible for completing them, and a more user-friendly task prioritization method.